A linear time approach to three-dimensional reconstruction by discrete tomography: The three-dimensional case

-The second step is to follow the same procedure for the projection of $C$ in the $y$-direction on the $x$-$z$-plane.
-We call its boundary $Y$.
-The result will be that we know all the $f^*$-values of the points $(p,q,r) \in A$ for which $(p,r)$ is outside $Y$.
+{\bf Step 2.
+Computation of $f$-values on lines with constant $y,z$.} We follow the same procedure as in Step 1 for the projection $C_x$ of $C$ in the $x$-direction.
+As a result, we retrieve all the $f$-values of the points $(x,y,z)\in A$ for which $(y,z)$ is outside $C_x$ (cf.~Figure \ref{fig_yzweights}).
+In particular we compute the $f$-values of all the points on the $\sum_{c_h \neq 0} ~|b_h|$ lattice lines in $\{z=Z-1\}$ parallel to the $x$-axis which do not intersect $C^*$.

-We still have to consider the remaining points of $A$.
-These are the points $(p_0,q_0,r_0)$ such that there exist $p,q$ for which both $(p,q_0,r_0)$ and $(p_0,q,r_0)$ belong to $C$.
-We start the third step with the points of the form $(p_0,q_0,o-1)$ for which there exist $p,q$ such that both $(p,q_0,o-1)$ and $(p_0,q,o-1)$ belong to $T$.
-These points form the maximal lattice rectangle such that every row and every column contains a point of $T$.
-Because of \eqref{elemt} the elements $(p,q,o-1)$ of $T$ have a representation which involves every direction with positive $c_h$ and no direction with negative $c_h$.
-The freedom is in the choice of directions with $c_h=0$.
-Therefore the intersection of $C$ and the plane $z=o-1$ is a shift of the union of all the switching domains of the directions $(a_h,b_h,0) \in D$.
-Since the directions in $D$ are primitive, the corresponding directions $(a_h,b_h)$ are primitive.
-Hence we can apply the algorithm in \cite{cst} to compute the (remaining) $f^*$-values of all the points of the form $(p,q,o-1)$.
-In this process there is free choice of

-$f^*$-values.
-The next step is to apply the above procedure to then to $A - (0,0,2)$, to $A - (0,0,3), \dots,$ to $A - (o - \sum_{h=1}^d |c_h| +1)$.
-Each time there is free choice of \eqref{choices} $f^*$-values.
-After the Step 3 $f^*$-values have been chosen for \eqref{dimspace} points.
-Different choices generate different solutions and the ultimately found solution will only depend on these choices.
-But we are not ready yet.

-The fourth and last step is to consider the remaining points $(p_0,q_0,r_0)$ with $0 \leq r_0 < \sum_{h=1}^d |c_h|$.
-This is a nonvalid situation, because of the range of $r_0$.
-Thus the union of the switching domains is empty.
-We follow the same procedure as in the first step, but this time for the projection of the rectangle of remaining points $(p_0,q_0,r_0)$ in the $z$-direction on the $x$-$y$-plane.
-The final result will be that we know the $f^*$-values of all the points of $A$.